USD ($)

 Multi-Device Access Limited synchronization.
 Full synchronization across devices.

 Offline Access Yes, after emails are downloaded.
-Limited, requires internet connection.
+Limited, requires an internet connection.

 Server Storage Emails are typically deleted after download.
 Emails remain on the server.